jpaquay/jpaquay.github.io/aboutme.md

 This is an example author bio, and although there's no stock photo of a dog here, this article was actually created by a human.

-{: .box-warning}
-Is Hakuna Matata a English word?

-{: .box-error}
-"Hakuna matata" is a Swahili phrase, meaning "no trouble" or "no worries" and "take it easy".

-{: .box-note}
-literally hakuna: "there is no/there are no"; matata: "worries"

 ![Yellow Duck](/assets/img/logo.jpg 'Logo')